tharunsog/Securing-Data-with-Image-Encryption-Using-AES-Algorithm/README.md

 Proposed System:

-This project proposes a comprehensive solution that integrates AES encryption with efficient and imperceptible text embedding within images.
+This project proposes a comprehensive solution that integrates AES encryption with efficient and imperceptible text embedded within images.
 This combination enhances data security by ensuring a high level of encryption strength and effective covert communication.

  Advantages